Skip to main content

 Deduction Estimate

-Compare the simplified $5/sq ft method against a regular-method percentage estimate before you decide how to document it for filing.
+Compare the simplified $5/sq ft method against the regular-method percentage estimate.
+See which method saves more before you document it for filing.

 Simplified methodRegular methodRuns locally